bea19962/bot/README.md

      ```sh
      npm install jimp
      ```
+     Here is the a very good [Jimp.js Guide](https://www.section.io/engineering-education/jimp-image-processing/) done by **Flavian Adhiambo**

 2. **Clone the Repository**:
    Clone the bot's repository to your local machine and have fun 💜